• Skip to primary navigation

 • Related Recipes

-You can serve this spicy ezme sauce as an appetiser, a condiment or a part of a mezze spread.
+It is very easy to make this delicious ezme salad at home and customize it to your taste.
+You can serve this it as an appetizer, a condiment, or a part of a mezze spread.
 It also works great as an accompaniment salad/salsa to any grilled meat or kebabs.

 Why This Recipe Works?